 Do I need a paid plan, or are there free browser VPN extensions?

 Free options exist, but they often come with limits on data, bandwidth, or server choices and may log user data.
 Paid plans typically offer better privacy, reliability, and performance.
-Openvpn edgerouter x
+Pia edge extension 2026

 How do I install the extension on Firefox, Chrome, or Edge?